Indianapolis, Indiana, Theater Reviews

 I try my best to walk this line between audience and performers, and I take it seriously.
 But I also have a lot of fun.
 I hope you do too.

-I have been writing for NUVO Newsweekly since 1998, with a hiatus from 2009 to 2015 after I had my son.
-While I have written cover stories, feature stories, and whatnot, my focus at NUVO is on critiquing local theater.
+I wrote for NUVO Newsweekly beginning in 1998, with a hiatus from 2009 to 2015 after I had my son.
+While I have written cover stories, feature stories, and whatnot, my focus at NUVO was on critiquing local theater.
+I returned to NUVO for about a year, but more recently, I have initiated coverage of local theater on my own, helping to fill the gap where many publications work against space and budget constraints.

-These reviews begin in 2015.
-To find older articles, go here.
+The reviews posted here begin in 2015.
+To find older articles that were contained in NUVO exclusively, go here.

 We are not alone!
 Read more voices here: